PacketFabric/packetfabric-api-examples/docs/examples/orderport.rst

 Ordering a Port
 ===============

 Ordering a port is a series of API calls.
-This is to gather all the required information needed to make the completed order.
+These calls are to gather all the required information needed to make the completed order, then finally placing the order.

 .. _example-orderport-billingid